tudelft3d/website/jobs/phdmultiroofs/index.md

 The overall goal of this fully-funded PhD position is to support the researchers and practitioners in the project **"MultiRoofs"** by designing and implementing algorithms for the 3D reconstruction of buildings and for the classification of roofs.

 MultiRoofs (**Multi**functional **Roof**scapes for smart, green and just urban densification) is an EU-project that aims to enable public authorities to increase the multifunctional use of rooftops in their urban areas.
-The project is composed of 25+ industry and academic partners in Western Europe (including Rotterdam, Paris, Dublin, Brussels) and it is an extension of a [prototype developed by MVRDV](https://mvrdv.com/news/4290/mvrdv-launches-roofscape-a-new-software-to-help-reimagine-rotterdams-rooftops) in Rotterdam, the Netherlands .
+The project is composed of 25+ industry and academic partners in Western Europe (including Rotterdam, Paris, Dublin, Brussels) and it is an extension of a [prototype developed by MVRDV](https://mvrdv.com/news/4290/mvrdv-launches-roofscape-a-new-software-to-help-reimagine-rotterdams-rooftops) in Rotterdam, the Netherlands.

 The backbone of the current prototype is the [3DBAG](https://3dbag.nl), a dataset containing automatically reconstructed 3D models of all 10M+ buildings in the Netherlands; this dataset is (jointly) developed and maintained by our research group.

 The main goals of the PhD candidate will include:

-* **Enhancing 3D Building Reconstruction Algorithms**:
+* **Enhancing 3D building reconstruction algorithms**:
 Refine and adapt existing [3D building reconstruction algorithms](https://github.com/3DBAG/roofer) to incorporate additional data sources, such as aerial imagery, lidar datasets with varying densities, and coarser building footprints, enabling the generation of 3D models for various European cities.

-* **Advancing LoD3.0 Model Reconstruction:**
+* **Advancing lod3.0 model reconstruction:**
-Improve algorithms to support detailed [LoD3.0](https://3d.bk.tudelft.nl/lod/) models by identifying and modeling roof structures such as dormers, chimneys, and other significant architectural elements.
+Improve algorithms to support detailed [LoD3.0 models](https://3d.bk.tudelft.nl/lod/) by identifying and modelling roof structures such as dormers, chimneys, and other significant architectural elements.

-* **Improving Dormer Reconstruction:**
+* **Improving dormer reconstruction:**
 Create robust techniques for better regularisation and symmetry of dormers (a current limitation).

-* **Optimizing Roof Categorization Workflows:**
+* **Optimizing roof categorization workflows:**
-Design improved workflows for categorizing roofs according to the various use cases defined by project partners.
+Design improved workflows for categorizing roofs according to the various use-cases defined by project partners.

 The project will take place in the [3D geoinformation group at TU Delft](https://3d.bk.tudelft.nl) under the supervision of [Dr Hugo Ledoux](https://3d.bk.tudelft.nl/hledoux) and [Prof. Jantien Stoter](https://3d.bk.tudelft.nl/jstoter)